eventrac/slate/source/index.html.md

 contact_number | false | The participants contact number
 emergency_name | false | The name of the person to contact in case of emergency emergency_number | false | The contact number of the person to contact in case of emergency metadata | false | A set of key/value pairs that you can attach to the participant object.
-This can be useful for passing in additional entry form questions i.e. UKA Affiliation Number
+This can be useful for passing in additional entry form questions i.e. UKA Affiliation Number or a stripe transfer identifier etc..

 ### Response - Participant Object